 SQL-on-Hadoop, being based on data in HDFS or some other backing store, are limited in their data ingestion rates by the rate at which that backing store can make data available.
 Generally, the backing store is the biggest bottleneck for how quickly data can become available.

 Druid's query language is fairly low level and maps to how Druid operates internally.
-Although Druid can be combined with a high level query planner such as Plywood to support most SQL queries and analytic SQL queries (minus joins among large tables), base Druid is less flexible than SQL-on-Hadoop solutions for generic processing.
+Although Druid can be combined with a high level query planner to support most SQL queries and analytic SQL queries (minus joins among large tables), base Druid is less flexible than SQL-on-Hadoop solutions for generic processing.

 SQL-on-Hadoop support SQL style queries with full joins.